Companies that use Snipe It

 The pain points reveal organizations struggling with asset visibility and manual processes.
 Phrases like "maintain accurate records of hardware and software assets" and "ensure proper control and visibility of all IT equipment" appear repeatedly.
 One role emphasized "rastreabilidade" (traceability) as critical.
 Companies want to "streamline and improve IT operations" and reduce time spent on inventory reconciliation.
 The recurring mention of onboarding and offboarding across dozens of postings shows organizations need efficient ways to track who has what equipment as their workforces grow and become more distributed.

-👥 What types of companies is most likely to use Snipe It?
+👥 What types of companies use Snipe It?

 Company Characteristics